 This work was supported, in part, by NASA.

-ALMA is a partnership of European Southern Observatory, the U.S. National Science Foundation, and the Japanese National Institutes of Natural Sciences, together with the Canadian National Research Council, the Academia Sinica Institute of Astronomy and Astrophysics in Taiwan, and the Korea Astronomy and Space Science Institute, in cooperation with Chile.
+ALMA is a partnership of the European Southern Observatory, the U.S. National Science Foundation, and the Japanese National Institutes of Natural Sciences, together with the Canadian National Research Council, the Academia Sinica Institute of Astronomy and Astrophysics in Taiwan, and the Korea Astronomy and Space Science Institute, in cooperation with Chile.
 The Joint ALMA Observatory is operated by ESO, Associated Universities,

 Inc/National Radio Astronomy Observatory, and National Astronomical Observatory of Japan.
-The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.
+The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under a cooperative agreement by Associated Universities, Inc.

-Computing resources provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing Division at Ames Research Center and by the Extreme Science and Engineering Discovery Environment, which is supported by the U.S. National Science Foundation.
+Computing resources are provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing Division at Ames Research Center and by the Extreme Science and Engineering Discovery Environment, which is supported by the U.S. National Science Foundation.